Published May 29, 2017|7 min read

 It’s something no one wants to think about: Going into a nursing home.
 You tell yourself it won’t happen to you, but the reality is that more and more Americans are living into their elderly years, and with that comes the need for more advanced care.
 In fact, it’s estimated that 68% of Americans turning 65 will require long-term care in their lifetimes.

-First, a primer on Medicare and Medicaid.
+First, the life insurance death benefit won't pay for it, but long-term care insurance can.
+Second, a primer on Medicare and Medicaid.
 Medicare is health insurance that covers everyone over age 65.
 But like every health insurance, Medicare has limits and things it won’t pay for.
 One of those things is a nursing home.
 If you need to go to a nursing home but can’t afford it, Medicaid kicks in to pay for it.
 So it’s possible for seniors to have both Medicare and Medicaid, with each paying for different things.
-Got it?
-Good.

 What’s largely misunderstood (or just not understood at all) are the rules around what qualifies or disqualifies one for Medicaid.
 Is it true that you need to be basically flat broke before the social safety net of Medicaid kicks in to cover a nursing home?
 This question is a source or anxiety for seniors—and will become an even hotter source of political debate as people start living longer.